StynsGilles/Comparing-Different-Pathfinding-Algorithms/README.md

 ### A Star

 The exercise for this application was for me to implement the A star algorithm.
 This algorithm is a **Best-first search** algorithm.
 This means that every time it goes over all possible paths, it will only extend the paths that are most likely to be the most optimal routes to the goal node.
+This way A* does not guarantee the shortest path, but makes more than up for this by being as fast as it is.
 This algorithm is fast and is very commonly used in video games, for example Age of Empires.

 ![Image example of A*](https://i.imgur.com/aYjdJVt.png)